TreeGateway/tree-gateway/README.md

 }
 ```

-For more about redis clusters, read [cluster-tutorial](https://redis.io/topics/cluster-tutorial)
+For more about redis clusters, read [cluster](https://redis.io/topics/cluster-tutorial) and [sentinel](https://redis.io/topics/sentinel)

 You can also inform aditional options for redis connection or use environment variables to configure the databse, like: